MENTOR EVAL REMINDER

 “For example, students enrolled in Term 1801 can enroll in Term 1802 before the previous term’s mentor assessment is received, since there isn’t much time between terms.
 However, the student would not be permitted to take term 1803 if the 1801 documentation was still not submitted,” explains Joy Braun, MBA, MA, Associate Director for Administration and the OUM Registrar.

-While academic advisers help students navigate preclinical coursework, the physician mentor offers support, clinical experience, and advice as a guide and coach.
+While academic advisors help students navigate pre-clinical coursework, the physician mentor offers support, clinical experience, and advice as a guide and coach.
 Mentors also play an important role in keeping an eye on student well-being.

 Important advice and perspective

 “Our physician mentors provide continuity, a connection with courses as they progress through pre-clinicals,” says Chris Dudley, OUM’s Deputy Vice Chancellor for Administration and Student Affairs.
 “They also have the opportunity to observe changes in personal life that could impact a student’s medical school education.”

 Per the current Student Handbook, page 56:

 ” . . . invoices must be submitted within three months of the completion of the mentoring term, and they must be dated, signed, include the student’s name, mentoring term, times, and dates of mentor meetings.